pymc-devs/pytensor/doc/library/d3viz/index.rst

 .. code:: python

-    import aesara as th
+    import pytensor as th
-    import aesara.tensor as at
+    import pytensor.tensor as at
     import numpy as np

     ninputs = 1000